 According to Microsoft, 66% of US consumers say they’ll spend more money with companies that offer excellent customer service.
 There are many factors that contribute to poor retention.
 When it comes to online shopping one of the key factors in determining a positive customer experience, and where retailers should looking to first, is the speed of delivery; in a recent Greenfield Online Survey, 60% of online shoppers cited this as a leading factor of great customer service.
 In shipping, hours can make a difference between getting a product shipped a day earlier or a day later.
 Retailers should seek to optimize internal processes to get products to ship on the same day, while any external communication should be automated where possible to make it instantaneous.

 Simple rewards programs make customers buy more

 According to Rosetta, customers that are actively engaged with brands and their loyalty programs are five times more likely to indicate it is the only brand they would purchase in the future.
 Although there’s a temptation among many retailers to try to have fanciful feature lists for rewards programs, simplicity is the key to usage; 31% of customers signup to rewards programs because of the low effort required to do so, according to a recent study, while in a related study, Colloquy discovered that 81% of users continue to participate in loyalty programs if they’re easy to understand.
 In addition to making customers more loyal, rewards programs give retailers the opportunity to automate part of their retention marketing efforts.
-At Beans, we’ve created a simple, user-friendly rewards programs made to fit any site.
-If you looking for an effective rewards program, check Beans out.
+At Beans, we’ve created a simple, effective, and user-friendly rewards programs app made to fit any size.

 Retailers need to be careful with their email marketing